wevbarker/HiGGS-devel/README.md

 Users of HiGGS, including authors of derivative works as defined by the GPL, must cite the 2022 HiGGS papers in their resulting publications.

-These conditions apply to all software in this repository, including HPC visualisation tools.
+These conditions apply to all software in this repository, including "HPC-EEG" visualisation tools.

 ## About